 Section 4.7 of the MUS identifies the key directions which summarise Council's high level directions for future urban planning.
-The Planning Proposal's consistency with these directions is detailed in Table 15 below.
+The Planning Proposal's consistency with these directions is detailed in Table 17 below.

-Dire ection Comment Consistent?
+Direction Comment Consistent?
 1) Continue to support Marrickville's diverse community; Supporting creative industries, maintaining employment and providing greater diversity in housing stock are key elements of this Planning Proposal which will support Marrickville's diversity.
 Yes 2) Focus new residential development in existing centres with good public transport and services to improve housing choice; Precinct 47 is bisected by a Strategic Bus Corridor identified by the NSW Government, and is close to a number of existing local centres with retail, community and recreational services.
 The proposal will support housing diversity through the introduction of a range of housing types which are less common within the Marrickville LGA.
-Yes 3) Strengthen and renew the Marrickville/Sydenham strategic employment lands; The Planning Proposal strengthens the Marrickville Employment Lands by supporting a transition from declining industrial and manufacturing industries toward a mixed- business precinct which can adapt to the changing economic and business needs of Sydney Yes 4) Enhance the distinctive character of local centres; The Planning Proposal ensures that the precinct does not directly compete with, or detract from, established centres within the Marrickville LGA.
+Yes 3) Strengthen and renew the Marrickville/Sydenham strategic employment lands; The Planning Proposal strengthens the Marrickville Employment Lands by supporting a transition from declining industrial and manufacturing industries toward a mixed-business precinct which can adapt to the changing economic and business needs of Sydney Yes 4) Enhance the distinctive character of local centres; The Planning Proposal ensures that the precinct does not directly compete with, or detract from, established centres within the Marrickville LGA.
 The increased residential activity within the precinct will support the economic viability of existing centres within the locality.
 Yes 5) Improve local public transport, walking and cycling connections to centres; The Planning Proposal includes new pedestrian and cyclist street connections within the precinct and will support the redevelopment of the precinct with accompanying public domain upgrades.
 Yes 6) Continue to improve local parks and public domain in centres; The public exhibition of the Planning Proposal will be accompanied by a Development Control Plan and Draft Contributions Plan which facilitate improvements to the public domain.
-Yes 7) Investigate opportunities to increase community facilities; and The Planning Proposal identifies opportunities to provide enhanced community facilities which will be further investigated in collaboration with Council and the community, and will be facilitated through the Draft Contributions Plan which will accompany the exhibition of the Planning Proposal.
-Yes 8) Continue to improve the environment with a focus on the Cooks River and creating new "green corridors" linking the River to the Hawthorne Canal and Sydney Park.
-The Draft DCP prepared for exhibition with the Planning Proposal will include an Ecologically Sustainable Development Strategy to provide guidelines to ensure that future development within the precinct supports environmental improvements across the precinct.
 Yes